Khadi: Muslin (khadi) in Bangladesh

-The Pakistan government saw khadi as emblematic of the ideology of Congress that had led the non-cooperation movement, so khadi organisations like the Noakhali Ambika Kalinga Charitable (NAKC) Trust, started on Gandhi's visit in 1946, were discouraged.
-Pakistan prime minister Firoz Khan Noon (1957–58), who remained Governor East Pakistan (1950-1953) was liberal towards khadi and established The Khadi and Cottage Industry Association in 1952.
+The Pakistan government saw khadi as emblematic of the ideology of Congress that had led the non-cooperation movement, so khadi organisations like the Noakhali Ambika Kalinganga Charitable (NAKC) Trust, started on Gandhi's visit in 1946, were discouraged.
+Pakistan prime minister Firoz Khan Noon (1957–58), who remained Governor of East Pakistan (1950-1953) was liberal towards khadi and established The Khadi and Cottage Industry Association in 1952.
 Sheikh Mujibur Rahman's historic 7 March speech of Bangabandhu refueled the momentum to produce khadi.
 A sudden wave of demand persisted in Bangladesh for many years after the country's independence from Pakistan in 1971.
 In 1975, some years after the independence of Bangladesh, the NAKC trust was reformed and renamed the Gandhi Ashram Trust.

 Muslin was registered under Bangladesh as its geographical indication in 2020.

 The soft or refined khadi is known as muslin khadi.
 Researchers have tried to replicate muslin and identified phuti carpas as the variety from the DNA of cotton and from motifs used in making muslin sarees from Victoria & Albert Museum London of 1710 collection with 350 muslin sarees.